farcaster-project/RFCs/06-datum-and-instructions.md

 **Sent by**: Alice|Bob clients|daemon

-Provides clients or daemons the instruction to abort the swap, it is the daemon's responsibility to abort according to the current swap-state.
+Provides clients or the daemon the instruction to abort the swap.
+It is the daemon's responsibility to abort according to the current swap-state.
 Upon daemon `abort` instruction, the client must be able to provide any missing signatures.

 The `abort` instruction can come from the client because the user chose to abort the swap and can come from the daemon to inform the client of the fact that the counter-party chose to abort.